From Subdirect Sums to Virtuality: Introduction \

-\ \ \ Although the subject of this article is some very basic group theory, it is justified by the fact that there are, astonishingly, still many obscurities inside the problem of investigating the subgroups of a direct product of $n$ groups, for $n>2$, already in its general outset.
-There is, on the other hand, an increasing tendency to look at subdirect products in more specific contexts and instances, as one may f.ex. see in \cite{BR}.
-A subgroup of a direct product is called a subdirect product, if all of its projections on the direct factors of the original product are surjective.
+Although the first part of this article concerns some basic group theory, that is justified not only in view of the numerous applications that follow but also by the fact that there are, astonishingly, still many obscurities about the subgroups of a direct product of $n$ groups, for $n>2$, already in its general outset.
+There is, on the other hand, an increasing tendency to look at subdirect products in more specific contexts and instances, as one may for example see in \cite{BR}.

-I got my first motivation to consider this question while working on modular representation theory and trying to understand the structure of the modules, then I found the present group-theoretic question not only very fascinating in itself, but merely fundamental.
-I then applied my results in conjunction with homomorphisms, to get both known and unknown facts about them - and that was long ago, when I was a young student; such results will be presented in a following paper.
-In this connection I want to point out that our results here are easily generalized to operator groups and modules (/operator subgroups, submodules) over algebras, by properly extending/specializing the proofs.